I’m launching Extra Life Retro because I love retro games.

 Extra Life Retro is going to focus on:

-Reviews of games that are 10+ years old (with a heavy 2000s emphasis)
+Reviews of games that are at least 10+ years old (with a heavy 2000s emphasis)

 Guides that make playing retro on modern setups easier and more enjoyable